 Ecologic can provide a full structural shell; this typically includes SIP walls and roof, joist and deck system, internal stud walls and all structural elements required ie: Glulam/steel beams.
 We leave the structural shell wrapped in a weatherproof breathable membrane ready for follow-on trades.

-It normally takes six weeks from point of payment to delivery at site.
+It normally takes eight weeks from point of payment to delivery at site.
 We’ll keep you updated throughout the entire process.